dongle/AssetPicker/README.md

 ## Credits
 Brandon Coston did some smart stuff in [PhotoPickerPlus](https://github.com/chute/photo-picker-plus) to create a gridded table view.
 I totally copped some ideas from that project.
+Andrew Sliwinski reviewed the code and pushed me to make it better.